isomerpages/moe-clementitownsec/_key-programmes/Applied Learning Programme (ALP).md

 ![](/images/National%20Olympiad%202022.jpeg)<p style="text-align:center;">Students participating in the National Olympiad in Informatics 2022</p>

 In NOI 2022, seven Computing students represented the school in the competition.
-Aidan Ong, from class S4-NC (4B1), was awarded the **Bronze Medal** for his prowess in coding.
+Aidan Ong, from class S4-NC (4B1), was awarded the&nbsp;**Bronze Medal**&nbsp;for his prowess in coding.

 In addition, two other Clementeens were awarded the Certificate of Participation for solving some of the coding questions: